-Store budesonide powder at room temperature, between 68 and 77 degrees F (20 to 25 degrees C).
+Store Budesonide Inhalation Powder at room temperature, between 68 and 77 degrees F (20 to 25 degrees C).
 Store away from heat, moisture, and direct sunlight.
 Replace the cover after each use.
 Do not puncture, break, or burn the canister even if it appears to be empty.
 Do not store in the bathroom.
-Keep budesonide powder out of the reach of children and away from pets.
+Keep Budesonide Inhalation Powder out of the reach of children and away from pets.

-- If you have any questions about budesonide powder, please talk with your doctor, pharmacist, or other health care provider.
+- If you have any questions about Budesonide Inhalation Powder, please talk with your doctor, pharmacist, or other health care provider.

-- Budesonide powder is to be used only by the patient for whom it is prescribed.
+- Budesonide Inhalation Powder is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.

 This information is a summary only.
-It does not contain all information about budesonide powder.
+It does not contain all information about Budesonide Inhalation Powder.
 If you have questions about the medicine you are taking or would like more information, check with your doctor, pharmacist, or other health care provider.